ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 * Connection Ready: A Connection Ready event signals to an application that a given Connection is ready to send and/or receive Content.
 If the Connection relies on handshakes to establish state between peers, then it is assumed that these steps have been taken.

 * Connection Finished: A Connection Finished event signals to an application that a given Connection is no longer usable for sending or receiving Content.
-This should deliver a useful error to the application.
+This should deliver an error to the application that describes the nature of the termination.

 * Connection Received: A Connection Received event signals to an application that a given Listener has passively received a Connection.

 * Content Received: A Content Received event delivers received content to the application, based on a Receive action.
-This may include an error if the action failed.
+This may include an error if the Receive action cannot be satisfied due to the Connection being closed.

 * Content Sent: A Content Sent event notifies the application of the status of its Send action.
-This may be an error, an indication that Content has been processed by the protocol stack, or potentially \[MICHAEL: Why "potentially" - because you're not sure about it?
-If it may be such an indication, "potentially" should be removed (this seems like the right thing to do for me).] an indication that Content has been acknowledged by a peer.
+This may be an error if the Content cannot be sent, or an indication that Content has been processed by the protocol stack.

 * Path Properties Changed: A Path Properties Changed event notifies the application that some property of the Connection has changed that may influence how and where data is sent and/or received.